Xiamen University of Technology: International cooperation

 XMUT currently has cooperation agreements with more than 30 universities and corporations in over 20 countries.
 It offers more than 20 programs which allow credit transfer in partnership with 10 overseas universities, and offers joint degrees at undergraduate and graduate level in cooperation with universities in Britain, Canada, the United States, Malaysia and the Philippines.
 In addition, XMUT has cooperation agreements with 18 institutes of higher education in Taiwan.

-Research

-In 2012 XMUT received 63% of its annual research funds from major university-industry collaborative projects as well as research endowments, and was awarded grants for 11 new research projects by the Chinese National Natural Science Foundation.

 Awards

 In 2008 XMUT was named as one of the "Top Ten Fastest Growing Universities in China".

-Since 2010 it has been one of only three universities in Fujian to be part of the Ministry of Education-sponsored "Outstanding Engineers' Training Program, and the only university in Fujian to be part of the Ministry of Science and Technology's "Innovation Engineering Program".
+Since 2010 it has been one of only three universities in Fujian to be part of the Ministry of Education-sponsored "Outstanding Engineers' Training Program", and the only university in Fujian to be part of the Ministry of Science and Technology's "Innovation Engineering Program".
 In 2011 it also became the only university in Fujian to win the "National Innovation and Entrepreneurship Education Award".